Skip to content

 Koh Phangan has spent the past decade evolving from a Full Moon Party beach into one of Southeast Asia's more credible wellness islands, and its massage and spa scene has grown in step.
 What began as a strip of affordable street massage shops has become a layered offering — traditional Thai massage from trained practitioners in Thong Sala, specialist bodywork in the Sri Thanu wellness village, sauna and steam therapy in the quieter northwest, and structured retreat programmes at venues on the south and west coasts.

 The word "massage" covers a wide range of experiences here.
 Traditional Thai massage works with pressure points and assisted stretching; it is done clothed on a mat and is firmer than most Western visitors expect.
 Oil massage is the relaxation-focused experience most tourists picture.
 Specialist modalities like deep tissue, herbal compress and hot stone are offered at the more established wellness centres.
 Retreat venues layer massage into longer detox or yoga programmes.
 Knowing what you're looking for makes it easy to find the right fit for your trip.
+If the goal is a dedicated spa day with a purpose-built facility, a full treatment menu and a relaxation-lounge environment, the guide to the best spa in Koh Phangan covers the resort spa options, specialist wellness centres and thermal therapy options by type and area.

 Types of massage & where to find them